Skip to content

 By Cruise Ship

 Port Cabo Rojo opened in January 2024 and is currently the primary gateway for international visitors.
-The port can accommodate up to four ships simultaneously, including Oasis-class mega-ships carrying 6,000+ passengers.
-Norwegian, Royal Caribbean, Carnival, MSC, and Holland America all include Cabo Rojo on Caribbean itineraries, with Virgin Voyages expected to follow.
+Designed to eventually accommodate up to four ships simultaneously, including Oasis-class mega-ships carrying 6,000+ passengers, the port has grown rapidly since its inauguration.
+Norwegian, Royal Caribbean, MSC, Holland America, Costa Cruises, and Virgin Voyages all include Cabo Rojo on Caribbean itineraries.

-The port itself is a self-contained resort experience: Ferris wheel, lazy river, carnival rides, pools, restaurants, and shops.
-Cocktails run about $15, beers $8.
+The port itself is a self-contained resort experience with a Ferris wheel, lazy river, carnival rides, pools, restaurants, and shops.
+Cocktails run around $15, beers $8.
 A dedicated “Baby Beach” section offers capacity-controlled access with drinks included for around $89 per person.
 It’s a polished tourist environment designed for passengers spending a few hours ashore.

 Search for great deals on cruises here.